 The timelines for enforcing security may depend on the nature of security held by the lender.
-To illustrate, enforcement of a pledge created over shares that are in dematerialised form is relatively simple, and does not require a decree of a court of competent jurisdiction.
-Enforcement of a mortgage may require a decree of the court under the Civil Procedure Code, 1908 (CPC) or enforcement action under the Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002 (SARFAESI).
+To illustrate, enforcement of a pledge created over shares that are in dematerialised form is relatively simple and does not require a decree of a court of competent jurisdiction.
+Enforcement of a mortgage may require a decree of the court under the Civil Procedure Code, 1908 (CPC) or enforcement action under the SARFAESI.
 In a scenario where an insolvent company is subject to proceedings under the Insolvency and Bankruptcy Code, 2016 (IBC), a publicly solicited bid process is undertaken wherein bidders are required to submit resolution plans that are required to be, inter alia, approved by the committee of creditors.
-In assets in regulated sectors (e.g. airports, telecommunications, roads), the enforcement process is done through a "substitution" of the defaulting company by an entity nominated by the lenders, with the consent of the relevant regulatory authority.
+In assets in regulated sectors (e.g. airports, telecommunications, roads), the enforcement process is carried out through a "substitution" of the defaulting company by an entity nominated by the lenders, with the consent of the relevant regulatory authority.